evolbioinfo/gotree/docs/commands/annotate.md

 ## Commands

 ### annotate
+This command annotates internal branches of a tree with given data.

+Data for annotation may be (in order of priority):
+- A tree with labels on internal nodes (-c). in that case, it will label each branch of the input tree with label of the closest branch of the given compared tree (-c) in terms of transfer distance.
+The labels are of the form: "`label_distance_depth`";
+- A file with one line per internal node to annotate (-m), and with the following format:
+   `<name of internal branch>:<name of taxon 1>,<name of taxon2>,...,<name of taxon n>` => It will take the lca of taxa and annotate it with the given name => Output tree won't have bootstrap support at the branches anymore

+If neither -c nor -m are given, gotree annotate will wait for data on stdin

 This command annotates internal branches of a set of trees with given data.

 It takes a map file with one line per internal node to annotate: